databendlabs/databend/website/blog/2023-05-07-databend-weekly-92.md

 ### Introduce Timeout Mechanism to Control the Query Optimization Time

-Optimizing complex queries with numerous joins can be time-consuming.
-To avoid exhaustive search of the entire query plan space, we can set a timeout for optimization.
+Optimizing complex queries with numerous joins can be a time-consuming task.
+To avoid performing an exhaustive search of the entire query plan space, we can set a timeout for optimization.

-The timeout need not be based on wall time, but rather on a logical time, such as the number of applied transform rules.
-Once the timeout is reached, instead of generating new transform rules, a greedy search can be performed.
+The timeout can be based on a logical time, such as the number of applied transform rules, rather than wall time.
+Once the timeout is reached, a greedy search can be performed instead of generating new transform rules.

 [Issue #11133 | Introduce timeout mechanism to control the query optimization time](https://github.com/datafuselabs/databend/issues/11133)